Eulith/eulith-dex-arb-strategy/README.md

 # Overview
 Simple script that will create a list of token pairs where the base pair is USDC.
 Then find prices for that token pair across DEXs.
 Then perform an arbitrage via an atomic transaction if the arbitrage is profitable after taking gas into consideration.
+The arbitrage size is 100 USDC by default.

 Once the program iterates through the full list of token pairs and DEXs, it will terminate.